-Gautier firefighters battling boat fire and possible fuel leak
+Boat fire in Gautier still burning but under control

-GAUTIER, MS (WLOX) - For the past 3 hours, firefighters with the Gautier Fire Department have been working to put out a fire on a shrimp boat at Pitalo’s Marine in Gautier Tuesday afternoon.
+GAUTIER, MS (WLOX) - Firefighters in Gautier have been monitoring a boat fire that began Tuesday.

+As of 6 a.m.
+Wednesday, fire officials said the fire was ongoing but under control and being monitored closely.

-The fire started around 11 a.m. on The Noah, which is in dry dock at the marine yard.
+The fire began on a shrimp boat at Pitalo’s Marine in Gautier around 11 a.m.
+Tuesday on The Noah, which is in dry dock at the marine yard.

-Dept. Chief Derek McCoy said firefighters are having trouble putting the fire out because of the close quarters of the boat.
+Dept. Chief Derek McCoy said firefighters had trouble putting the fire out because of the close quarters of the boat.
 There were 700 gallons of diesel on the boat.
 Officials aren’t sure if the diesel is leaking into the bayou or if it’s runoff from the fire hoses washing it out.

 The owner was on the boat when the fire started in the engine room.
 He was able to make a safe escape.
 A bystander saw the smoke and called 911.

-Officials tell WLOX News no on has been injured in the fire, and firefighters are working to contain the blaze to keep it from spreading to other vessels.
+Officials tell WLOX News no one has been injured in the fire, and firefighters have been working to keep it from spreading to other vessels.

-MDEQ and the Coast Guard has been notified.
+MDEQ and the Coast Guard have been notified.

 Copyright 2019 WLOX.
 All rights reserved.